 Get it right and it can work with powerful effect, get it slightly wrong and it can come across as very amateurish.
 As always the key is practice and preparation make perfect.

-Are you part of a group or duo?
+Are you part of a girl group, boy band or duo?
 Leave a link to your music in the comments below!